What is Slow Gaming?

 Slow Gaming vs Slow Games

-Slow Gaming is the player side.
-It’s a behavior, not a genre.
-It’s what happens when you take a game that was designed around quests, combat, and progression – and you ignore all of it to inhabit the world on your own terms.
+It also happens when you take a game that was designed around quests, combat, and progression, story triggers – and you just ignore all of it to inhabit the world on your own terms.

-The game doesn’t have to be designed for it.
-You can Slow Game Skyrim.
-You can Slow Game GTA V. You can Slow Game Elden Ring.
-You can probably Slow Game Call of Duty if you find an interesting corner of the map and can avoid getting shot long enough.
+The game doesn’t even have to be designed to tolerate such an act.
+You can probably Slow Game Call of Duty or Fortnite if you can avoid getting shot long enough.

-When people hear about Slow Gaming, they usually say: oh, so you’re an Explorer.
-Richard Bartle’s player types – from 1996 – gave us that label.
+When gamers hear about Slow Gaming, they usually say: oh, so you’re an Explorer!
+Richard Bartle defined 4 player types: Killers, Achievers, Socializers and Explorers.
 “Explorers delight in having the game expose its internal machinations to them.”
-They want to understand the system.
-Map the world.
-Find the hidden room.
+They dig deeper, look for glitches and easter eggs, map the world and find the hidden rooms.

-Sitting by a campfire in RDR2 for 20 minutes pressing nothing – that’s something else.
-You’re just present.
+However, sitting by a campfire in RDR2 for 20 minutes pressing nothing – that’s not really exploring.
+You’re just present, in a reflective state.

 Every player typology since Bartle has a piece of this – immersion, discovery, autonomy – but none describe the core behavior: a player deliberately refusing what the game asks them to do, to be in the world on their own terms.

 Slow Gaming is a mode – something most players slip into occasionally, when the conditions are right.
-Tuesday you speedrun.
-Thursday you sit by the campfire.
-Same player, different need.
+In the first hour you speedrun but next you sit by the campfire.

 The games industry measures engagement through completion rates, session length, daily active users, and in-game purchases.
 By every one of those metrics, the Slow Gamer looks like a failure case.
-They didn’t finish the quest.
-They’re “idle.”
-They’re not buying the battle pass.
+They didn’t finish the quest or they’re “idle.”
+And they are certainly not spending money on passes.

-The industry has a word for players who don’t follow the designed path: churned.
-Inactive.
-Lost.
-The metrics can’t distinguish between someone who quit and someone who’s sitting on a mountaintop watching the weather change because an art team built something worth watching.
+The industry has a word for players who don’t follow the designed path: lost.
+Most metrics can’t distinguish between someone who quit and someone who’s sitting on a mountaintop watching the weather change and having a reflective moment.

 Jesper Juul documented this back in 2007 – GTA players who ignored the campaign entirely to wander, do stunts, and explore.
 He framed it as a design feature (open worlds enable freedom).
-The player’s choice to use that freedom for contemplation instead of chaos – that part stayed unexamined.
+The player’s choice to use that freedom for contemplation instead of chaos stayed somewhat unexamined.
+We should change that, so let’s see what terms we can solidify:

 What Counts as Slow Gaming?

-Slow Gaming is broad, but it’s not everything.
-Some boundaries:
+Slow Gaming is broad, but it has some boundaries:

 It is:

-• Walking around Skyrim without doing quests, just to be in the world
+• Walking around a game without doing quests, just to be in the world (immersion)

-• Turning off the HUD in Elden Ring and picking a direction
+• Turning off the HUD and picking a direction to get lost

-• Taking screenshots of architecture in Cyberpunk 2077
+• Taking screenshots of architecture in a game that pushes you towards violent action

 • Following an NPC through a city to see where they go